davidnmora/oops-you-invented-react/blog-post.md

 So you send Alejandra another message:

-**You**: "I get that Rehact is a tangle of braces and parens.
+**You**: "I get that Rehact is a tangle of parens and nested functions.
 But it's powerful.
 How might I make it more enjoyable to code with?"

 **Alejandra**: "Make it HTML"

 **You**: "I hate you"

 **Alejandra**: "Anytime"

 ## Forget Alejandra!!

-😤
+😤!

+... 🤔 ...

-## 🤔 ... wait, actually don't, that's brilliant! 💡
+##  ... no, wait, actually that's brilliant! 💡

-It's true: people *already* know and love HTML.
+It's *true*: people already know and love HTML.
 And Rehact is largely just a JS-flavored way of specifying HTML.

 *So what if you let people just write HTML inside your `Rehact` functions*, and then just transpiled it back to valid `Rehact` JS code for execution?

-Not only could you let people write HTML elements like `div` or `h2`, but you could also let people represent `Rehact` functions as if they were HTML, eg re-writing `Container({className: 'container'})` as `<Container class="container" />`.
+Not only could you let people write HTML elements like `div` or `h2`, but you could also let people represent `Rehact` functions as if they were HTML, eg re-writing `Container({className: 'container'})` as `<Container className="container" />`.

 You could call the transpiler `JSH`: JS + HTML.
 (Or maybe `JSX`, for JS + XML.)